RepairEuroCar/Jarvis/README.md

 ## Developing plugins

 Jarvis can load additional functionality from Python modules located in the directory defined by the `plugin_dir` setting (default: `plugins`).
+The convention is to place modules in the top-level `plugins/` directory so they are automatically discovered.
 Every module found there is imported on startup and, if it exposes a `register(jarvis)` function, that function is called with the running `Jarvis` instance.
 Use it to register new commands or initialise background tasks.

-An example plugin that adds a simple command:
+Create a file `plugins/hello.py` with a simple command:

 ```python
 from jarvis.core.main import RegisteredCommand, CommandInfo